leontur/IoT-SmartBracelet/README.md

 ### How it works ###

-The operation of the smart bracelet couple is as follows:
+The operation of the smart bracelet couple is as follows:<br/>
-*Pairing phase, that it used to uniquely couple the two devices.
+*Pairing phase, that it used to uniquely couple the two devices.<br/>
-*Operation mode: in this phase, the parent’s bracelet listen for messages on the radio and accepts only messages coming from the child’s bracelet.
+*Operation mode: in this phase, the parent’s bracelet listen for messages on the radio and accepts only messages coming from the child’s bracelet.<br/>
 *Alert Mode: upon reception of an INFO message, the parent’s bracelet reads the content of the message.
 If the kinematic status is FALLING, the bracelet sends a FALL alarm, reporting the position X,Y of the children.
-If the parent’s bracelet does not receive any message, after one minute from the last received message a MISSING alarm is sent reporting the last position received.
+If the parent’s bracelet does not receive any message, after one minute from the last received message a MISSING alarm is sent reporting the last position received.<br/>

 ### Authors ###